 There have been some non-proven claims that these tests are the cause of Vieques’ high cancer rate.
 The World Socialist Website (WSWS), an opponent of US military and foreign policy, reports that “Over a third of the island’s population of 9,000 are now suffering from a range of cancers and other serious illnesses.”
 WSWS links these cases of illness to the US Navy’s target practice on Vieques.
 The cancer rate is reportedly about 25% higher on Vieques than on the main portion of Puerto Rico.
 Non-politically motivated sources refute these claims and the Puerto Rico government studies show a fractionally higher incidence than on the main island, enough to fall within statistical irregularities.

-Ever since, Puerto Ricans from all over mainland Puerto Rico as well as from the United States travelled to Vieques to protest the bombings and testings, by illegally introducing themselves on the bombing grounds and camping there.
+Ever since, Puerto Ricans from all over mainland Puerto Rico as well as from the United States travelled to Vieques to protest the bombings, by illegally introducing themselves on the bombing grounds and camping there.
 People from all over Latin America joined the struggle.
 Many celebrities, including the political leader Ruben Berrios, singers Danny Rivera and Ricky Martin, boxer Felix Trinidad, Mexican actor Edward James Olmos and Guatemala’s Nobel Prize winner Rigoberta Menchu have protested.
 Pope John Paul II said that he wanted peace for Vieques.
 And many hundreds of Puerto Ricans served time in jail for illegally entering the bombing grounds.

 In 1999, then-Governor Pedro Rosselló began talks with the U.S. government to try to look for a solution to the problem, and in 2001, Governor Sila María Calderón signed a treaty with President George W. Bush that guaranteed the military’s leaving of the island in May of 2003.